Skip to content

 General anesthesia is often used for minimally invasive hernia repair, putting you in a sleep-like state during surgery.
 Your surgeon will perform an evaluation beforehand to ensure that you are healthy enough to be put under anesthesia.
 This will include an evaluation of your overall health as well as your medical history, a physical exam, and possibly other tests.

 Laparoscopic repair also comes with a host of benefits.
-This includes a reduced risk of:
+This includes a reduced risk of internal bleeding, pain, or infection.

 One of the biggest benefits of laparoscopic hernia repair is that it allows for shorter stays in the hospital.
 You may even be able to go home the same day after being monitored and receiving medication.
 You can return to work a few days following your minimally invasive hernia repair surgery recovery.